chinamike65/hugo-tuolesi/content/book4/book4en.md

 There was an old man named Hua Jie, who wanted to become a monk when he was in his 80s.
 He went and looked for the relic, who looked at it with his supernatural powers and said, "You don't have the fate to become a monk.

-"Mu Qianlian said the same thing after looking at it, and in the end, all five hundred Arhats said the same thing.
+"Mugallana said the same thing after looking at it, and in the end, all five hundred Arhats said the same thing.

 He thought, "I don't want me at home, and I don't want me in the monastery.
 My karma is really heavy, so I might as well die."
 He was about to commit suicide.